 Medical expenses are usually one of the most significant kinds of economic damage awards.
 Medical bills not only include the costs for the initial hospital stay, but also all follow-up treatment related to the injuries.

 Lost wages are another common kind of economic damages.
-Some victims may only be out of work for a few days or weeks, but many others can be unable to return to their professions for several months or even years.
+Some victims may only be out of work for a few days or weeks, but many others may be unable to return to their professions for several months or even years.
 Some will never be able to work again.

 What Are Non-Economic Damages?